pkhuong/pkhuong.github.io/source/_posts/2015-06-27-linear-log-bucketing-fast-versatile-simple.markdown

     index := (+ (ash range subbin) sub-index)

-Extra Extra! we can also find the maximum value for the bin with
+Extra!
+Extra!
+We can also find the maximum value for the bin with

     size := (logandc2 rounded mask)